Building Quality of Life Through Engagement and Data

 Co-Design

 These narratives, when translated into reliable and actionable data, provide a richer, more inclusive foundation for city plans, policies, and projects.
-Translating lived experiences into usable data for policy and planning is EHP Platform.

 Address